trimstray/nginx-admins-handbook/README.md

 The `rewrite` directives are executed sequentially in order of their appearance in the configuration file.
 It's slower (but still extremely fast) than a `return` and returns HTTP 302 in all cases, irrespective of `permanent`.

+The `rewrite` directive just changes the request URI, not the response of request.
 Importantly only the part of the original url that matches the regex is rewritten.
 It can be used for temporary url changes.

 I sometimes used `rewrite` to capture elementes in the original URL, change or add elements in the path, and in general when I do something more complex: